SOS: A Mind Exercise for Managing Anxiety ~

 When we’re feeling anxiety, it’s usually directly related to the levels of uncertainty we’re experiencing.
 In normal times, managing anxiety has been an individual matter and has to do with being okay with not knowing what’s going to happen.

-However, due to the pandemic, society in general is experiencing existential levels of uncertainty, which in turn increases our collective levels of anxiety.
+However, due to the pandemic and political unrest, society in general is experiencing existential levels of uncertainty, which in turn increases our collective levels of anxiety.
 None of us knows what’s going to happen!
-Whether it be reopening the economy, the upcoming transfer of power or handling economic stress, being able to focus your attention on something positive may simply seem out of the question.
+Whether it be how to reenter our social networks, learning new procedures or handling economic stress, being able to focus your attention on something positive may simply seem out of the question.

 These feelings can come on suddenly and be very overwhelming.
-For example, the other day I went to the grocery store and while waiting in line, I could feel myself starting to get elevated.
-Even though the actual situation wasn’t all that bad, I was keenly aware of a malaise and emotional backdrop made up of fear, dissatisfaction and anxiety.
+For example, the other day I was out and about and felt myself getting jumpy and nervous.
+Even though I was just driving in the car, I was keenly aware of a paranoia, an uncertainty and emotional backdrop of anxiety that was very unnerving.

 Thank goodness I quickly released my agreement to buy into it and then went through this handy exercise once I got home to help me gently separate from the panic and keep my thoughts from running away too far!